 Start and submit activities in Schoolwork

-Activities are the tasks your teacher assigns to you as part of a Handout.
-For example, your teacher might send you and your entire class a Handout with instructions to watch an attached movie, submit an essay, or complete a task in an app that provides student progress.
+Activities are the tasks your teacher sends to you as part of an assignment.
+For example, your teacher might send you and your entire class an assignment with instructions to watch an attached movie, submit an essay or complete a task in an app that provides student progress.

-If your school enabled the student progress feature and you work on an activity your teacher assigned in a Handout, all available progress data is shared with you and your teacher.
-The progress-reporting app automatically sends information about how you are doing as you work on the activity in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used, or points earned).
-The data available depends on the type of activity, and is defined by the app developer.
-At a minimum, every progress-reporting app sends time spent data.
-For other activities (for example, a link or PDF), you and your teacher only see whether or not you submitted the activity.
-When your teacher requests a hand-in activity or gives you a copy of a file to work on, you and your teacher see whether or not you submitted a hand-in activity or worked on the file.
+If your school enabled the Student Progress feature and you work on an activity your teacher sent in an assignment, all available progress data is shared with you and your teacher.
+The progress-reporting app automatically sends information as you work on the activity in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used or points earned).
+The data available depends on the type of activity as defined by the app developer.
+For document and link activities, Schoolwork automatically sends information (time spent) as you complete the activity.
+At a minimum, every activity that supports progress reporting sends time spent data.

 Start and submit an activity